How to Build a Test Automation Strategy That Works: Best Practices and More

 1. Have clear goals.
 Before you can take active steps to create an automated testing strategy, you need to know why you are doing it at all.
 Is the goal to minimize the use of manual testing, speed up the releases, increase the ROI of testing, or all of the above?
 A set of clearly defined goals will help the team focus on what’s actually important.

 2. Plan your automation testing approach.
 Once you know what matters the most in the upcoming automated testing project, you can prioritize the test cases and test level to make sure your resources are spent in the wisest way possible and you have accounted for every potential development in the project.
+It’s vital to choose the right types of test automation as well, so that the team’s resources are not stretched too thin.

 4. Avoid the desire to automate everything.
 Automation testing has a lot of benefits for most QA projects, but even the most advanced automation tools still cannot fully imitate human eyes.
 This is why, especially if your solution heavily relies on a good UI or adequate accessibility, some things should be left for the manual QA team to deal with.